squarebat/Message-Broker-System/README.md

 > cat clientinfo
 ```

 Now, we can execute eventflow providing any of the described command line arguments we want to provide.
+For eg:
 ```
 eventflow --port 38080 --threads 8  --config ~/.config/eventflow/config.yaml --authinfo ~/.config/eventflow/clientinfo --crt ~/.config/crts/eventflow.crt --key ~/.config/keys/eventflow.key
 ```
+You do need to generate the .crt and .key files.

 ## <a name="limitations"></a>Limitations